videojs/docs/README.md

 * Examples are copied
 * API docs are generated from the video.js source code comments

-**No content is edited here.** If you want to add or make corrections to the content, do that in [https://github.com/videojs/video.js] and then enter an issue here to regenerate the docs.
-If you want to enhance or fix the doc generation process, fork this repo and send a pull request.

 ## Information on the grunt process

 * Dependencies: in the top level directory, run: